vanyle/vectarine/docs/lua-code-organisation.md

 We will provide the following organisational primitives:

 ### Resources

 A resource is an external file with a name and some dependencies.
 We do not allow dependency cycles for resources.

-### Screen
-A screen is a resource.
-It depends on a lua script file for rendering.
-Screens allow for a bit of organisation as you put the code for the menu / settings in another place.

 ### Store

 A store is a global piece of state.
 Store uses keys which are strings.
 Values can be arbitrary data.
 There can be metadata associated with the keys:

 - Is the key persisted (saved?)
 - You can subscribe to changes of the state.